chromium/chromium/docs/security/shepherd.md

   Hints:
   * Don't just add a comment to the bug: sometimes they can disappear into spam.
     (Although a hand-crafted, meaningful comment can be effective).
-  * Contact via chat or e-mail (ideally, also comment on the bug so other marshals can see you did so).
+  * Contact via chat or e-mail (ideally, also comment on the bug so other secondaries can see you did so).
   * CC more people!
   * Think about what you can do to unblock the bug.
 What would _you_ do next?